PinkInkTV/zombie-survival-io/README.md

 ![zombie](https://user-images.githubusercontent.com/45475484/58449192-4c605000-80bf-11e9-987c-fb7fe12d0e29.gif)

-> Note: This is my first game and `"code"` that I have ever writen.
+> Note: This is my first game and `"code"` that I have ever writen with [Scratch](https://scratch.mit.edu/)

+## Download

+You can find the latest verson from the [releases](hhttps://github.com/PinkInkTV/zombie-survival-io/releases/tag/v0.0.1) section.

+- Double click on the filename `zombie-servival.sb3`

 ## Overview